 Urban General is the basic urban street frontage, once common across the United States.
-The purpose of this frontage is to develop multi-story buildings placed directly at the sidewalk or behind small doorwards, and with one or more entrances and windows across the facade.
+The purpose of this frontage is to develop multi-story buildings with three or more DWELLING UNITS within a single structure or attached structures and/or mixed-use placed directly at the sidewalk or behind small DOORYARDS, and with one or more entrances and windows across the FACADE.
 The uses range from commercial to residential, municipal to retail and restaurants- and combinations of all of the above.
-There could be several buildings lined up shoulder to shoulder, filling out a block, or on smaller blocks, a single building might fill the block face.
-This frontage is designated in the most intense areas of the Center City District and it is anticipated that there will be significant pedestrian traffic along these blocks.
+There could be several buildings lined up shoulder to shoulder, filling out a BLOCK, or on smaller BLOCKS, a single building might fill the BLOCK face.
+This frontage is designated in the most intense areas of the Center City District and it is anticipated that there will be significant pedestrian traffic along these BLOCKS.